-So, from next year, you can expect to pay twice as much for electronic smoking devices, with prices set to increase by 50 per cent for “any product with added sugar or other sweeteners, whether in form of a beverage, liquid, concentrate, powders, extracts or any product that may be converted into a drink”, according to state news agency, wam.
+So, from December 1, you can expect to pay twice as much for electronic smoking devices, with prices set to increase by 50 per cent for “any product with added sugar or other sweeteners, whether in form of a beverage, liquid, concentrate, powders, extracts or any product that may be converted into a drink”, previously reported by state news agency, wam.

 In a Tweet, the UAE Government said that decision to expand the list of excise taxable products comes in an effort to “enhance public health and reduce consumption of unhealthy goods”.

 A full list of the products affected has not yet been given.

 The excise tax in the UAE was first launched on October 1, 2017, and saw an excise tax of 100 per cent introduced for tobacco and energy drinks, and 50 per cent for fizzy drinks (except carbonated water).